conholdate/conholdatenet-docs/net/aspose-total-for-net/convert-file-formats/powerpoint-to-excel/_index.md

 weight: 10
 ---

 How to convert PowerPoint PPTX to Excel (XLS or XLSX)?
-This can easily be done with Aspose.Slides and Aspose.Pdf which are part of Conholdate.Total.
+This can easily be done with Aspose.Slides and Aspose.PDF which are part of Conholdate.Total.

 ## **Convert PPT PPTX to XLSX in C#**
 To convert PPT, PPTX or any PowerPoint format to Excel, you can follow these simple steps.